OZX SMS client

 Configure your OZX connection

-In order to configure your OZX connection, you need to provide the host name and port number of the OZX service, your OZX credentials and your must specify telephone number associated with this connection.
+In order to configure your OZX connection, you need to provide the host name and port number of the OZX service, your OZX credentials and you must specify telephone number associated with this connection.
 There could be more than one phone numbers associated with this connection.
 In this case provide the first one and check the overridable checkbox.
 If this checkbox is checked, you will be able to use all phone numbers as sender IDs.

-1. Select the General tab on the OZX connection form
+OZX connection configuration steps:- Select the General tab on the OZX connection form

-2. Give a name to this OZX connection
+- Give a name to this OZX connection

-3. Enter the OZX hostname
+- Enter the OZX hostname

-4. Enter the OZX port number
+- Enter the OZX port number

-5. Provide your OZX username
+- Provide your OZX username

-6. Enter your password
+- Enter your password

-7. Assign a telephone number to this OZX connection
+- Assign a telephone number to this OZX connection

-8. Click OK
+- Click OK

 Check the OZX log

 Once the OZX connection is configured, you should check the OZX connection log to see if the system connected properly to your SMS service provider.
-If the system connected properly you will see the "Connection online" log entry.
+If the system connected properly, you would see the "Connection online" log entry.
 The SMS connection logs can be found in the following directory in Windows: C:\Program Files\Ozeki\Data\Logs\Connections\.
 In this Event tab of the OZX connection's details page, you can see a preview of the log.
 This page contains the last 100 log entries.
 Note that the OZX log files are rotated to save disk space.

 Send a test SMS message

 Once your connection is connected, you can check to see if it is ready to deliver SMS messages by sending a test SMS.
 To send a test SMS message, you need to open the Admin user, and you need to enter the phone number and message text.
 It is recommended to provide the phone number in international format.
 This means the phone number should start with a plus sign followed by a country code.
 If your local phone number starts with a 0, it is likely that you will need to drop the 0 prefix.
-For example if your UK phone number 07958663698, you would send the test SMS to +447958663698.
+For example, if your UK phone number 07958663698, you would send the test SMS to +447958663698.

-You might ask why should the message text be less than 160 characters.
-This is because GSM system was designed to send 160 character long text messages.
+You might ask why the message text should be less than 160 characters.
+This is because GSM system was designed to send 160-character long text messages.
 If a message is longer, it will be split into multiple message segments, and will be delivered in more than one SMS message.

 After the message is successfully sent, you should check the OZX logs.
 The OZX logs will reveal the low level OZX messages, that are used to pass the message content to the SMS service provider.
 These messages are also called an OZX PDU (OZX protocol data unit).
 If there is a problem with message submission, your SMS service provider will ask for the OZX logs.
 In this case, you need to send the OZX PDUs to them.
 For every SMS submission, two OZX PDUs will appear in the log.